020 7529 1590

 The Marsh Award for Children’s Literature in Translation seeks to address a situation in the UK in which less than 3% of work published for children and young people has been from the non-English speaking world.

-- The translation must be first published in the UK by a British publishing company.
+- The translation must be first published in the UK or the Republic of Ireland by a British or Irish publishing company.

 - The translation must be from the original work in the original language.